yohannes911/select2/doc/select2.md

 6. `OWNER_SELECTED` - statement block 4.2 when the token owner thread is selected
 7. `NOT_OWNER_SELECTED` - statement block 4.3 when the other thread is selected, the one which is not the token owner

-As you might see the test is far from being perfect, it can be enchanced in several ways:
+*Note*: As you might see the test is far from being perfect, it can be enchanced in several ways:

 1. Steps could be defined in a more fine grained manner in order to cover all Java statements not just blocks.
 2. Go down and test at the machine level (which would be a hard stuff for me:-) but might be easy for others).